LavishaMhjn1910/AI_TOOLS_DIRECTORY/README.md

 # AI_TOOLS_DIRECTORY
-I developed this project using Python and Html
+I developed this project using Python, HTML, CSS.
+I hope you like it